 Masks: The Hot New Accessory

-Whether you like it or not, masks are here to stay for the time being.
+Whether you like it or not, masks are here to stay for the time being and are sold all over the place.
 Even as places begin to reopen, the CDC is urging citizens to wear their masks when they go out in public, to reduce the chances of potentially spreading or catching the virus when coming into contact with other people.

 We’ve already seen many people dusting off their sewing machines and using funky, unique fabrics to create their own at-home masks, while many big businesses are shifting to production to start making masks available to the public.
 Most experts agree that even when the spread begins to decrease, people will still be looking to their masks for extra protection, which is why it will be no surprise if we see models hitting the runways with designer face masks.